 Tea is almost everyone’s love of life.
 Regardless of the scorching heat or snowfall, our day is incomplete without having a couple of sips of tea.
 Sometimes, while having a cup of tea, it spills or falls on our favorite outfit.
 Stubborn tea stains are formed and we wonder how to remove tea stains from clothes.
 These stains are usually light in color but the brown discoloration is quite hard to remove from the clothes.
 So, the question now arises is how to remove tea stains from clothes?

 There are a number of methods, tricks, or tips which you can use to get the blotch of brown remove in no time.
 If one trick cannot do the job for you, you can place your bet on another method.
-But one thing is for sure, one of the below-mentioned methods or tricks will surely prove to be effective in removing tea stains from clothes.
+But one thing is for sure, one of the below-mentioned methods or tricks will surely prove to be effective in removing tea marks from clothes.

 When to Remove Tea Stains From Clothes?